GoTolstoy/tolstoy-toly-kb/topics/publishing-videos/by-layout/how-to-create-a-widget.md

-## How to create a Widget (Branching version, also used for Founder Widget/Story)?
+## How to create a Widget (Branching version, floating video, also used for Founder Widget/Story)?

 Video branching only works on branching widgets and embedded videos.
 It doesn't apply to feeds like swipeable widgets, stories, carousels, hero, and TV pages.